ritiksharma04/MoodShare/README.md

 - **Following**: Users can follow other users to receive updates from their activities, such as their posts, comments, or other interactions.
 - **Last Seen Status**: Users can check the last seen status of other users, indicating when they were last active on the platform.

+### User home tab
+- **Browse different share mini blogs**: Users have the ability to browse all the users mini blogs.
+- **Change Home feed**: Users can follow other users that matches their interests and vibe.

 ## Technologies